Five minutes with General Manager, Kate Barnett

 If you could pick a favourite at work task, what would it be and why?

-I’m torn between discovering and testing new systems that allow our team and clients to save time (and maybe some money in the process) to working on the creative and marketing for Orbit Accounting and Tax.
+I’m torn between discovering and testing new systems that allow our team and clients to save time (and maybe some money in the process) to working on the creative and marketing for The Orbit Group.
 I think overall, system set ups win by a smidgeon.

 What’s one myth about small business accountancy that boils your potato?